hwheeler01/CompBio/github.md

 git push
 ```

 Compare files at GitHub.
-Go to your forked repository and click the green button "New pull request".
+Go to your forked `DrW_myrepo` repository and click the green button "New pull request".
 This will take you to a page comparing the differences between the base fork `hwheeler01/DrW_myrepo` and the head fork `YOUR-USERNAME/DrW_myrepo` and look something like this:

 ![]({{ site.baseurl }}/images/pullrequest1.png)